pinbraerts/cmp-tabby/README.md

 return require("lazy").setup({
  {
      'errornonamer/cmp-tabby',
-     build = './install.sh', -- for cpu inference only
-     --build = './install.sh --cuda',
+     build = 'cargo install tabby', -- for cpu inference only --build = 'cargo install tabby --cuda',
-     --build = './install.sh --rocm',
+     --build = 'cargo install tabby --rocm',
-     --build = './install.sh --vulkan',
+     --build = 'cargo install tabby --vulkan',
-     --build = './install.sh --oapi', -- to use ABSOLUTELY PROPRIETARY models for some reason (just use copilot or smth than smh)
+     --build = 'cargo install tabby --oapi', -- to use ABSOLUTELY PROPRIETARY models for some reason (just use copilot or smth than smh)
                                              -- or if you have too much ram to spare and would use general purpose language modes for this with openai compatible api server
                                              -- do note that they're untested because I'm too broke to pay the api fee dependencies = 'hrsh7th/nvim-cmp',
  }})
 ```